djeada/Kaggle-House-Prices/CONTRIBUTING.md

 git push origin <your-new-branch-name>
 ```

-Now go to the github website and create a Pull request in your forked repo.
+Now go to the github website and create a Pull request in your forked repository.